bharathkreddy/nodetestbuilds/README.md

 # Volumes : allways specify RO, RW with -v
 1. Anonymous Volumes
     - docker run -v /app/data
-    - Volumne attached to a single container, created a file in /var/etc/docker - but this dissapears as soon as contrainer is deleted.
+    - Volumne attached to a single container, created a file in /var/etc/docker - but this dissapears as soon as contrainer is deleted as this is the read write layer which container adds to the layers of image.
     - Survives container shudown (unless --rm is used) but not removal.
     - Cannot be shared across containers.
     - Cannot be reused even on same image.